-Forensic Accounting, also called judicial accounting and investigative accounting, and Fraud Examination are two different activities although the accounting discipline is the common denominator in both activities.
-Competencies of the incumbents in such activities differ.
+Forensic Accounting, also called judicial accounting and investigative accounting, and Fraud Examination is two different activities although the accounting discipline is the common denominator in both activities.
+The competencies of the incumbents in such activities differ.

 First: Forensic Accounting

 Considering the constant development of the accounting discipline to serve relevant disciplines, including the correlation between accounting and law disciplines to satisfy the judiciary’s needs for accounting information, forensic accounting has become a branch of accounting offered in colleges of commerce.

 Forensic accounting can be defined as the application of accounting principles, theories, controls, facts, or assumptions to a legal dispute.